 Lisa Zaitchik (she/her) is the friendly and capable face of NowWhat and is usually the first point of contact for new clients.
-Lisa handles scheduling and manages client flow from the front desk with unshakeable style.
+Lisa handles scheduling and manages client flow from the front desk with an unshakeable style.
 She began her career as a CYW, and worked for the Toronto CAS for 5 years and in daycare before moving into HR for 15 years, always in frontline customer-focused roles including training and recruitment.
-In her spare time Lisa enjoys spending time with her family and friends.
+In her spare time, Lisa enjoys spending time with her family and friends.

 KAREN LANE-GROEN, Accounts Manager

 Karen Lane-Groen (B.A.)
 (She/her) has over 10 years of experience working with children of all ages and abilities as an Elementary School Teacher, Director of an international tutoring company, and various other volunteer roles in her church and community.
 These experiences have shown her the importance of positive and open communication, the struggles of families with children who have special needs, and insights on how to deal with the limitations of doctors, teachers, and schools.
 Connecting with children in one on one or small group settings is a joy and strength of hers.
 She is also a mother of 3, with whom over the years she has worked through OT needs, giftedness, ADHD, struggles with executive function, and mental health challenges.
 At NowWhat, Karen brings all her strengths together to coordinate with clients and manage our accounts department.